20centcroak/api-iot/README.md

 # api-iot
-demo of a simple iot using arduino ESP8266 module (nodeMCU1.0) and a REST API using slim framework
+demo of a simple REST api to manage connected devices.
+This API is based on slim framework.